 Market volatility can sometimes be a big problem for many investors.
-However, there are a certain few who can turn the tides in their favour by making good use of a good pair of derivative products such as Spread Betting and Contracts for Difference (CFDs).
-Which of the two is the better verdict?
+However, there are a certain few who can turn the tides in their favour by making good use of a good pair of derivative products such as Spread Betting and Contracts for Difference (CFDs).,which of the two is the better verdict?

 Basically for all purposes, the two are more similar than contrary to popular opinions.
 Both are derivative products which can be used to trade on live-market price movements without technically owning the principal product.
 The goal is basically to make accurate predictions in the market as which direction it will most likely move.